moderndatacompany/dataos.info/docs/resources/stacks/bento/components/output/azure_table_storage.md

+---
+search:
+  exclude: true

+---

 # azure_table_storage
 !!! warning "BETA"

     This component is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with the component is found.

 Stores messages in an Azure Table Storage table.This processor was introduced in version 1.0.0.